Expurple/home.expurple.me/content/posts/Rust-solves-the-issues-with-exceptions.md

 f(g(x));
 ```

-Exceptions hurt most error-handling patterns.
-Even very common ones, like
-rethrowing a wrapper exception.
-As you'll see in the next section, this pain
-isn't even necessary to have convenient propagation.
-Exceptions aren't worth the
-cost.

 {{< collapse
 summary="Can you guess why I used an intermediate variable instead of calling `f(g(x))` and `f(gException)` in `try-catch`?"
 open=false